Automatic exchange of information (FATCA and CRS) for 1st line of defence - Basic principles

 • understand the main synergies and differences between FATCA and CRS;

-• determine how to review self-certification from individual and corporate clients (including U.S. forms);
+• determine how to review self-certification from individual and corporate investors (including U.S. forms);

-• have a clear action plan to set-up an efficient FATCA and CRS operating model;
+• have a clear action plan for establishing an efficient FATCA and CRS operating model;

 Contents